buildpacks/docs/content/docs/extension-author-guide/create-extension/_index.md

 ## Overview
 <!--+end+-->

-This is a step-by-step tutorial for creating a CNB Image Extension for `curl`.
+This is a step-by-step tutorial for creating and using CNB image extensions.

 - [Set up your local environment](/docs/extension-author-guide/create-extension/setup-local-environment)
 - [See a build that requires base image extension in order to succeed](/docs/extension-author-guide/create-extension/why-dockerfiles)